 Fishing mortality was then estimated as $F = -\ln(1-h)$ following Collie and Kruse (1998).
 However, there is no advantage in using this estimate of F instead of the harvest rate to set management thresholds and both show the same patterns with time (Mesnil, 2005).
-The harvest rate is calculated based on population estimates in numbers and differs from calculations made based on weight (i.e. the proportion of the biomass removed).
+The harvest rate is calculated based on population estimates in numbers.
 Confidence intervals of harvest rate, fishing mortality, biomass and abundance were derived using a non-parametric bootstrapping procedure.
 Randomly drawn residuals were applied to survey indices.
 Since 5% and 95% confidence intervals may not be reliably estimated with this method (Patterson et al., 2001, Mesnil, 2003), 10% and 90% confidence limits were used (see Cadrin et al., 1999; Mesnil, 2003).